 In order to operate, the rear card must be connected to a front function card and installed in the rack unit.
 It also requires a 10BASE-T connection.
 After power is applied, the rear card automatically starts performing the bridging function without further user intervention.
 MAC addresses discovered are automatically loaded into the MAC address table.
-They are automatically deleted from the MAC address table if they are inactive for eight minutes.
+They are automatically deleted from the MAC address table if they experience an inactivity of 8 minutes.